 How Does NFCU Compare?

-Navy Federal Credit Union has competitive interest rates on many of its products.
-However, they're still a tax bit lower than you get from some of the best high-yield savings accounts right now.
+Navy Federal Credit Union has competitive rates on many of its products.
+However, they're still a tad bit lower than you get from some of the best high-yield savings accounts right now.

 But most of those banks are online-only and may not have the best ATM networks.
-But NFCU offers the trifecta of brick-and-mortar branches, a large ATM network, and up to $240 of out-of-network ATM fees refunds.
+But NFCU offers the trifecta of brick-and-mortar branches, a large ATM network, and up to $240 of out-of-network ATM fee rebates.